-Step 1: Talk With Your Vet
+Step 1: Talk to Your Vet

 Step 2: Get Your Dog Acclimatized

-see If your dog doesn’t seem to be getting more comfortable in the car, talk to your veterinarian about a referral to a veterinary behaviorist who can help.
+If your dog doesn’t seem to be getting more comfortable in the car, talk to your veterinarian about a referral to a veterinary behaviorist who can help.

 Step 3: Get the Gear